Sanctuary Staff

 Mary.Quinn@noaa.gov | 912.598.2417

 Mary Quinn joined Gray’s Reef National Marine Sanctuary in 2023 as a NOAA Affiliate via University of Georgia Skidaway Institute of Oceanography.
-As the Education and Outreach Specialist, Mary handles day-to-day operations at Gray’s Reef Ocean Discovery Center, including volunteers, visitors, and informal education.
+As the education and outreach specialist, Mary handles day-to-day operations at Gray’s Reef Ocean Discovery Center, including volunteers, visitors, and informal education.
 She is also responsible for building curriculum and creating educational programming.
 Mary found a passion for education and outreach while working for marine science nonprofits in the Florida Keys.
 In the span of two years, Mary taught over 10,000 visiting students about the ecosystems of the Florida Keys, and general threats to marine environments.
-She holds a B.A. double major in Biology and Creative Writing from Wheaton College, Massachusetts.
+She holds a bachelor’s degree with a double major in biology and creative writing from Wheaton College, Massachusetts.

-Duties: Oversees the Ocean Discovery Center, curriculum development, informal educational program design, events, volunteer program
+Duties: Oversees the Ocean Discovery Center, curriculum development, informal educational program design, events